The London floods of 2000

 Dehumidifiers are able to reduce the humidity in a room by removing excess moisture from the air.
 The moist air is drawn into the dehumidifier by the fan which then crosses over the dehumidifier’s refrigerant cooled coils, causing the moisture in the air to condense on the coils within the machine – in a similar way to how moisture forms on the outside of a cold drink on a hot day

 Dehumidifiers are important not just in the home where they’re often used to remove moisture from the air to tackle damp and mould, but they’re also very important in the workplace.
 Too much humidity, or simply excessive variation in levels of humidity, can cause big problems in industries as diverse as the agri-food & food processing sectors; industrial bakeries & pastries; the pharmaceutical industry; and the chemicals industry – not to mention all companies involved in the process of seed storage.
-This is where the industrial dehumidifier comes into the picture by providing moisture removal on an industrial scale.
+This is where the industrial dehumidifier comes into the picture by allowing you to remove moisture industrial (i.e. industrially).
 Without them, many of the foods and chemicals we use on a daily basis would be much more expensive or even not able to be produced in the first place.